Locanda delle Fate

 Roll Over Mary]

 After a couple of ska hits (!), the Birmingham-based Locomotive went all progressiveish, loike, for their sole album, 1970's We Are Everything You See.
-Vocalist/organist Norman Haines (later of the, er, Norman Haines Band, whose sole album is a classic) lets rip on the Hammond all the way across the record, and although the songwriting falters in places, the end result is an unfairly overlooked late-period psych release.
+Vocalist/organist Norman Haines (later of the, er, Norman Haines Band, whose sole album is a classic) lets rip on the Hammond all the way across the record; although the songwriting falters in places, the end result is an unfairly overlooked late-period psych release.
 The band were managed by their ex-trumpeter, Jim Simpson, who had quite a stable of Brummie bands, not least Black Sabbath, who even recorded one of Haines' songs for their debut, only to ditch it in favour of the material we know and love.
 Locomotive's unusual lineup of keyboards, bass, drums, trumpet and sax makes them stand out from the pack on the psych reissue front, giving them an edge over the standard guitar-led format, with the only audible guitar (player unknown) on one of the CD's bonus tracks, Roll Over Mary.

-Haines plays Mellotron on two tracks, with something unidentifiable (one of the brass variants?) on A Day In Shining Armour (ho ho), with a couple of seconds of strings at the end, and some excellent pitchbent strings (MkIIs were better for this) on closer Time Of Light And Darkness.
+Haines plays Mellotron on two tracks, with something unidentifiable (one of the brass variants?) on A Day In Shining Armour (ho ho), with a couple of seconds of strings at the end, and some excellent pitchbent strings (MkIIs were better at this) on closer Time Of Light And Darkness.
 Nothing on the bonus tracks, either, so not enough use to consider this in any way a Mellotron Album.
 It's worth hearing in its own right, however, although the era did produce better records.
 Not bad, not brilliant.

 See: Dog That Bit People